paulTruong/paultruong.me/content/blog/reasons-wants-needs-and-why/index.md

 - Make the site more personal and less businessy
 - To work on a project to test my design skills.
-- I wanted a place to share and document my experiences, cools things I come across, my recommendations and what I've learnt.
+- I wanted a place to share and document my experiences, cool things I come across, my recommendations and what I've learnt.

 ## All business, no party

-My current site felt a little too business-y.
+My current site felt a little too businessy.
 I approached it as a tool to get clients and build my personal brand.
 I ended up burning out from trying to create the 'right' content for it and ended up posting nothing at all.

 This time I want the site to be more me.
 I want this site to be a place where I can I write and share without the pressure of making part of a perfect content marketing strategy.
 I want to write interesting content that others can learn from and connect with.